 The jobs market is made up of those with the current sought after skills – they are in a strong position, these people can often choose where they want to work and be more daring when negotiating terms.
 There are also those whose skills are less in demand – they can at times feel disposable and marginalised as supply outranks demand.
 Industries evolve rapidly – as does technology – and yesterday’s sought-after skills can easily become tomorrow’s technological advancement.
 In this piece the Energy Technology and Control experts attempt to ascertain the best strategies to futureproof your workforce, to drive productivity and reduce the impact of market shocks.

-The first step in futureproofing your workforce requires the business to reappraise its investment in skills.
+The first step in ensuring your team is futureproof requires the business to reappraise its investment in skills.
 In today’s competitive and fast-changing world, the skills and capabilities of the workforce play and essential part in economic sustainability and growth.
 When we discuss workplace skills, we are referring to abilities and skills such as: communicating with others, writing, and understanding reports, performing numerical and analytical tasks and using computers to help solve problems.

 Employers who possess a highly skilled workforce can often boast higher margins and harness new business opportunities which in turn improve labour market productivity.